 Château Suduiraut, classed as a Premier Cru in 1855, is made from grapes selected from the finest terroirs of the property.

-This wine is handcrafted at every stage of its elaboration and reveals a remarkable complexity and a golden colour reminiscent of the sun.
-With age the bright gold evolves into a dark amber colour.
+This wine is hand crafted at every stage of its elaboration and reveals remarkable finesse and complexity and a golden colour reminiscent of the sun that made it possible.
+With age the bright gold evolves to a dark amber colour.
 With an extensive life-span, it powerfully and harmoniously combines fruit and floral aromas with roasted and candied notes.

 50% in new barrels,